Contribution to Sustainable Development Goals (SDGs)

 • Become a player in new energy transportation and supply that supports decarbonization and carbon neutrality.

-• Joined the Getting to Zero Coalition, an industry group formed to jointly develop commercially viable zero-emission Vessels.
+• Joined the Getting to Zero Coalition, an industry group formed to jointly develop commercially viable zero-emission vessels.

-• Reduced CO2 emissions per transport work (ton DWT) in 2022 by 35.05%, compared to 2008.
+• Reduced CO2 emissions per transport work (ton DWT) in 2023 by about 47%, compared to 2014.

 • All vessels in the fleet are weather routed so as to save on fuel consumption as well as increase safety.

-• Conducted survey to collect initial inventory and emission data to establish a baseline data set for current employee commute behaviors.
+• Conducted a survey to collect initial inventory and emission data to establish a baseline data set for current employee commute behaviors.

 13